 • Hearsay evidence: This involves anyone who saw the criminal activity but is not present to give the statement.
 While this type of evidence is not admissible in court, it’s sometimes relevant in cases where the burden of proof is not strong than in court.

 • Witness testimony: Anyone who witnesses a crime is allowed to testify on whatever he/she heard or saw.
 This is termed as direct evidence.
 Anyone who is deemed to be of sound mind may satisfy the court with a high probative evidence

 • Audio or video recordings statements: This could include records of a statement made by witnesses.
 The criminal activity may be recorded by video or camera.
 This can be used as real evidence in court

-• Evidence corrected at the crime scene: This may include blood samples, photos taken at the scene or any weapon used to threaten or murder.
+• Evidence collected at the crime scene prior to the trauma scene cleanup: This may include blood samples, photos taken at the scene or any weapon used to threaten or murder.

 • Written statements made during investigations: This is the notes were made during interrogations